azat-co/aws-intermediate/labs/4-codedeploy.md

 The structure has two stages: source and deploy.
 You can keep adding more stages later like testing or build.
 See [this](http://docs.aws.amazon.com/codepipeline/latest/userguide/reference-pipeline-structure.html) for more info on pipeline structure.

-You should at the very least you must replace the following because create-pipeline CLI won't create them for you.
+**IMPORTANT:** You should at the very least replace the following because create-pipeline CLI won't create them for you.
 So you need to have CodePipeline service IAM role and the S3 bucket created first.

 * `artifactStore`, S3 bucket name for the bucket in the same region, e.g., my value is `codepipeline-us-west-2-346128301595`
 * `roleArn`, the IAM role which has the inline policies for the CodePipeline, e.g., `arn:aws:iam::161599702702:role/CodePipelineServiceRole`